CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Preliminaries

-\textbf{Chunk Combination Order.} In the RAG system, the retrieval result from the vector database may include multiple chunks.
-However, due to input limitations of the generation model, using all of these chunks is impractical.
-Therefore, it is necessary to select an optimal subset of chunks, known as a \textit{chunk combination}, that fits within a given cost budget.
-Additionally, the order of the chunks within the combination significantly impacts the performance of the generation model.
-The goal is to identify the chunk combination order with the optimal order, formally defined as follows:

-\begin{definition}[Optimal Chunk Combination Order Selection] Let \( \{\chi_1, \chi_2, \ldots, \chi_k\} \) be a set of potential chunks, \(\mathcal{B}\) be the cost budget, and \(\Phi = \langle \chi_{\phi_1}, \cdots, \chi_{\phi_m} \rangle\) represent a potential chunk combination order, where each \(\chi_{\phi_i}\) is a chunk, and the index \(\phi_i\) indicates its position $\Phi$.
-Let \(U(\Phi)\) be the utility score assigned by the reranker model, which may be arbitrary or composite.
-Our objective is to find the chunk combination order that maximizes the utility score while adhering to the cost constraint of feeding them into the LLMs to generate the final response, i.e., searching for
+\textbf{Chunk Combination Order.} In an RAG system, retrieval from the vector database often yields multiple chunks.
+However, due to input constraints and hallucination of the generation model, incorporating all of them is infeasible.
+Thus, it is necessary to select an optimal subset, referred to as a chunk combination, that fits within a given cost budget.
+Moreover, as shown in Fig.~\ref{fig:example}, the order of chunks in this combination critically affects RAG performance.
+Therefore, we incorporate the chunk combination order to denote it, and the objective is to determine the combination and ordering that yield the best benefit, formally defined as follows: \begin{definition}[Optimal Chunk Combination Order Selection ] Let \(Q\) denote the input query, \(\{\chi_1, \chi_2, \ldots, \chi_k\}\) the set of candidate chunks, \(\mathcal{B}\) the cost budget, and \(W(\Phi)\) the benefit of a chunk combination order \(\Phi = \langle \chi_{\phi_1}, \ldots, \chi_{\phi_m} \rangle\), where \(\phi_i\) indicates the position of each chunk in the sequence.
+The objective is to identify the optimal chunk combination order \(\hat{\Phi}\) that maximizes the overall benefit under the cost constraint:

 \end{definition}